SUMANTH571/Websocket-Toolkit/README.md

 ## Release # 1
 This release serves as the initial framework for the project, setting up the core modules, dependency management, and basic features.
 Future versions will expand on this with more advanced functionality.

+## Release #2
+This release builds upon the initial framework by defining all public API functions, improving internal dependencies, and ensuring modularity.
+The project is now better structured to prepare for full functionality and documentation in future releases.

 ## Project Architecture

 The project follows a modular design where each core feature (connection management, reconnection logic, message handling, keep-alive mechanism) is defined in its own module.
 Here's a breakdown of the project’s main components: